Non-Equilibrium Currents in Stochastic Field Theories: a Geometric Insight

-The prefactor of $dr_i\wedge dr_j$ in Eq.~\eqref{ExtDivExplicite} thus measures the local rotation induced by $\bF$ in the $(\be_i,\be_j)$ plane: its sign gives the direction of the rotation and its amplitude the angular speed.
+The prefactor of $\rmd x^i\wedge \rmd x^j$ in Eq.~\eqref{ExtDivExplicite} measures the local rotation induced by $\bF$ in the $(\be_i,\be_j)$ plane: its sign gives the direction of the rotation and its amplitude the angular speed.
+Finally, note that dynamics~\eqref{EDS} is reversible if and only if $\rmd\bF^\flat=0$.
+Then, $\bF$ is a gradient and Eq.~\eqref{EDS} is a stochastic gradient descent.

+We now turn to the core results of this Letter: the generalization of Eq.~\eqref{ExtDivExplicite} to infinite-dimensional stochastic field theory and the physical insight it provides on the corresponding systems.
+For an arbitrary field theory, this requires generalizing the $\flat$ and $\rmd$ operators.
+The former amounts to finding the Riemannian metric that identifies a reversible dynamics with a gradient descent of the free-energy; it also associates a one form to the deterministic drift.
+The exterior derivative then extracts the skew-symmetric part of the corresponding Jacobian, which vanishes for equilibrium dynamics and identifies the non-equilibrium circulations otherwise.
+In this Letter, for sake of clarity, we present these ideas on two important examples, AMB and the KPZ equation.
+Details of the underlying construction are provided in~\cite{supp}.

-\textit{Active Model B.} We now turn to the study of the non-equilibrium probability currents in the Active Model B. The latter describes a single scalar field whose dynamics is given by
+\textit{Active Model B.} We start with the study of AMB, which has attracted a lot of interest recently~\cite{nardini2017entropy,wittkowski2014scalar}, and whose probability currents have remained elusive so far.
+AMB describes a scalar field whose dynamics is given by